 Laurie Cramer, Executive Director

-In 2003, Ms. Cramer and her family moved to Akron from Washington, D.C.
-At that time, the family was learning that their two-and-a-half year old son likely had autism.
+Laurie and her family moved to Akron from Washington, D.C. in 2003.
+At that time, her family learned that their two-and-a-half year old son had autism.
 From that point forward, life changed forever for her and her family.
 Laurie’s drive and passion to support a better life for individuals on the autism spectrum comes from her family’s personal journey raising a child with autism.

 Lisa Thompson, Director of Programs